-It’s likely your moisturizer already has occlusive ingredients in it, but if you want to double up on the protection, you can add a “straight occlusive” into your routine.
+It’s likely that your moisturizer already contains occlusive ingredients, but if you want to double up on the protection, you can add a “straight occlusive” into your routine.
 “Straight occlusives, like petroleum jelly, can be used just as regular moisturizers,” says Dr. Zeichner, and should be the last step of your routine.
-If you don’t want something that’s as thick as petroleum jelly but still want to reap the benefits of an occlusive, try the SkinCeuticals Hydra Balm.
-It’s a hydrating occlusive that’s made for severely dry and sensitive skin.
-You can use it on your face and body by liberally applying it on extremely dry and itchy areas to provide relief.
+If you don’t want to use a formula that’s as thick as petroleum jelly, but still want to reap the benefits of an occlusive, try the SkinCeuticals Hydra Balm.
+It contains pure petrolatum, plus aloe vera and squalene, both emollients.

 Who Shouldn’t Use Occlusives?

 Because products with occlusives often have a heavy consistency, Dr. Zeichner recommends staying away from them if you have oily or acne-prone skin.